It was a passionate start, like I’d found my soulmate.

 And luckily for me, I didn’t have too many days alone.
 I was meeting my bestie in the Philippines for a trip we’d already planned a few months before.

-“Whys he still texting you?
-He’s the one who broke up with you” Courtney asked me.
+“He’s the one who broke up with you.
+Why’s he still texting you?”
+Courtney asked me.

-And it made me realise how everyday on holiday he’d found ways to communicate with me.
+And it made me realise, how everyday on holiday he’d found ways to communicate with me.
 Whether it was responding to Instagram stories or messaging me, he still dictated my mood from afar.

-But I let him because I didn’t stop it either.
-I needed the hope that he might want me back again.
+But I let him because I didn’t stop it either; I needed the hope that he might want me back again.

 Fast forward a few weeks, and I’m back in Oz (here I go again, holidaying the pain away)!